hijoput4/SharingWare/readme.md

     Use: https://github.com/spotDL/spotify-downloader (they fixed it)
     Use: https://monochrome.tf (use it while it lasts...)
-    Use: https://lucida.to (not the best but the last one working now)
+    Use: https://lucida.to (not the best)
     Use: https://rutracker.org/forum/index.php (TORRENTS)